 While some of the major luxury travel influencers draw their following largely from individuals who want to idolize the influencer from a distance, it’s much easier to develop a following when you are approachable and engaged.

-If you can make your followers feel like they matter to you, that you appreciate them, and that you can help them reach their own travel goals, you’re more likely to have followers who follow long-term, share your content, and become paying customers if you ever offer a product.
+Make your followers feel like they matter to you.
+Communicate that you appreciate them.
+Encourage them to reach their own travel goals.
+You’re more likely to have followers who follow long-term, share your content, and become paying customers through this.

 The best practice is to spend 5 to 10 minutes, 1 to 2 times a day commenting, messaging, and engaging with content posted by your followers.